Elvira Moody (1815-1903)

 Elvira Moody next appears in historical records in her 30s, in the 1850 census.
 She still resided in the household of 81 year old Mary Sabin in Fitzwilliam, wife of the former minister in her town.
 Elvira remained working as a domestic servant in the Sabin household into the 1860s.
 When Mrs. Sabin died in 1865, she left $300 to Elvira Moody in her will as well as “the bed in which she sleeps, a bureau, and all other things necessary to furnish a chamber, and such other articles of furniture my executor and she may decide on, as a reward for her long and faithful services to me.”

-Following the death of her employer, Elvira Moody moved to Worcester, MA, to live with her brother Silas and his wife Philotha Moody.
+At some point in the 1870s, Elvira Moody moved to Worcester, MA, to live with her brother Silas and his wife Philotha Moody.
 She appears in the 1880 census as a member of his household.
 At this point the Moody children were in their 60s.

 By 1900, Elvira Moody was 85 years old and living on her own.
 She moved back to Fitzwilliam, NH, living as head of household, renting a room from a local white family.
 Some local residents also helped to care for her, including Mrs. G. W. Estabrook.